opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 #### Pros

-- Intention of a branch is more clear
+- Intention of a branch is clearer
-- Grouping makes it easier to recognise parallel work
+- Grouping makes it easier to recognize parallel work
 - Prefixes help to identify urgent tasks as opposed to regular tasks (`hotfix` opposite `experiment`)

 #### Cons